Aphrodite: Les Folies Tour: Concert synopsis

-The show was divided into seven segments; The Birth of Aphrodite, Pegasus, Gladiator, Celestial Love, Holograph, Angel, Brazil Funk and an encore.
+The show was divided into seven segments; The Birth of Aphrodite, Pegasus, Gladiator, Celestial Love, Holograph, Angel, Fanfare, and an encore.
 It began with an overture dubbed "The Birth of Aphrodite", which incorporated elements of "The Carnival of the Animals".
 Minogue then emerged from the set atop a golden conch shell to sing "Aphrodite".
 This was followed by "The One", featuring harps rising from the stage and the dancers treating Minogue as though she were a goddess.
 The singer then performed "Wow", surrounded by dancers dressed as Roman centurions.
 The second section, Pegasus, began with an instrumental interlude.
 Minogue then rose from the stage riding a giant golden Pegasus to perform "Illusion"; the song features a breakdown after the bridge where the singer and the dancers perform a dance routine.
-Following this, "I Believe in You" was performed, where she was pulled around the B-stage on a chariot by four dancers trussed up in leather straps.
+Following this, "I Believe in You" was performed, where she was pulled around the catwalk on a chariot by four dancers trussed up in leather straps.
 Gladiator began with Minogue emerging wearing a black crinoline and top hat to sing "Cupid Boy"; this was followed by "Spinning Around" and "Get Outta My Way".
 Minogue was then left alone to perform a new remix of "What Do I Have to Do".
 "Everything Is Beautiful" commenced the fourth section, Celestial Love, during which she emerged in front of a white bust of herself.
 This was followed by a jazz version of "Slow" using the rotating platform, where the singer was surrounded by female dancers fanning her with large feathers.

 Holograph, the fifth section, began with "Confide in Me".
 Minogue wore an asymmetric holographic "Bacofoil ball gown".
 This was followed by a rock-oriented performance of the hit single "Can't Get You Out of My Head".
 "In My Arms" was performed next and closed the section.
 The sixth section, Angel, began with "Looking for an Angel".
 "Closer" was then performed, where Minogue flew to the B-stage atop of a dancer dressed as an angel, which was followed by Minogue covering the Eurythmics song "There Must Be an Angel (Playing with My Heart)".
 After this, Minogue talked with the audience and introduced the band before performing a mash-up of "Can't Beat the Feeling" and "Love at First Sight", which was followed by a performance of "If You Don't Love Me".
-Brazil Funk commenced with "Better the Devil You Know" with Minogue wearing hot pants and an orange jacket.
+Fanfare commenced with "Better the Devil You Know" with Minogue wearing hot pants and an orange jacket.
 "Better than Today" was performed next, although at some shows it was omitted.
 Minogue then took requests from the audience and went on to close the main body of the show with "Put Your Hands Up (If You Feel Love)".
 The encore began with an instrumental intro dubbed "Million Dollar Mermaid", which featured projections of swimmers.
 This leads into a new remix of "On a Night Like This", which featured water jets.
 "All the Lovers" closed the show; the water jets, fountains, scissor lift and aerial performances were used.